mars0i/masonclj/example/README.md

 direction than horizontally or vertically with a Moore neighborhood.
 The neighborhood structure make a big difference in some models, and can produce artifactual effects.
 J. McKenzie Alexander's book *The Structural Evolution of Morality* is a great source on this point.
-The advantage of a hexagonal gride is that it's isotropic: One step to any adjacent cell, and there is no direction in which movement is faster.]
+So the advantage of a hexagonal grid is that it's isotropic: One step to any adjacent cell, and there is no direction in which movement is faster.]